JUPITER, Fla. – What boosters describe as the nation's last tackle powder-puff football game is no more, at least for now.

 "It is almost like a Friday night in Texas.
 Everyone comes out to watch the game.
 That is why you see the uproar.
 That's what this game means to this town," said Marcy Murphy, a special needs job coach.
 Her son, Brandon, plays running back on the boys' team and helped coach the girls last year.

-But Principal Dan Frank, who has led the 2,800-student school for three years, is firm: This year's game is off.
+But Principal Dan Frank, who has led the 2,800-student school for three years, is firm: This month's game is off.
 A girl broke her leg a few years ago, each year players get bruises and sprains, and there is always a chance of more serious injuries.

 "Student safety is my first priority," Frank said in a statement.
 "The narrow window of time for student preparation and practice, and the limited availability of properly fitting safety equipment would put our students at risk."
 A Hail Mary attempt to enlist Jupiter as the game's sponsor failed when Town Manager Andrew Lukasik rejected the idea, also citing safety concerns.